Shreedharkumar/T-FLIPFLOP-POSEDGE/README.md

 ![image](https://github.com/user-attachments/assets/ab6d1682-c90c-439d-92ec-9aeb47d413be)

-**RESULTS**
+**RESULTS:**

-Thus T flipflop using verilog and validating their functionality using their functional tables is verified.
+Thus,T flipflop using verilog and validating their functionality using their functional tables is verified.